giggle-giraffe/pinn_quinoline/CONTRIBUTING.md

 # Contributing to PINN Quinoline OS Development

-Thank you for your interest in contributing to this Physics-Informed Neural Network (PINN) project for quinoline synthesis optimization!
+Thank you for your interest in contributing to this Physics-Informed Neural Network (PINN) project for modeling and predicting reaction kinetics of quinoline hydrodenitrogenation!

 ## Getting Started